Whistleblower Policy

 An eligible whistleblower may wish to consider obtaining independent legal advice before making an emergency disclosure.

-Upon receiving a disclosure, the recipient will acknowledge receipt of the complaint in writing within a reasonable period, assuming the ‘eligible whistleblower’ can be contacted (including through anonymous channels) and assess the disclosure to determine whether it qualifies for protection under the Corporations Act or the disclosure concerns matters that should managed in accordance with related policies (see section 1.2).
+Upon receiving a disclosure, the recipient (generally the Principal or Chair of the Board) will assess the disclosure to determine whether it qualifies for protection under the Corporations Act and is to be managed in accordance with this policy (qualifying disclosure) or the disclosure concerns matters that should be managed in accordance with related policies (see Section 4).

 • the nature and scope of the investigation;